neerajt/experiments_with_truth/README.md

-# mangonotes
+# Experiments with Truth

-Experiments with Truth: A blog about a reproducible research experiment
+### A blog about a reproducible research experiment